bcopeland/speccy/README.md

  * 'b' - Switch scanner to 'background' mode.
 Hardware will deliver as much samples as possible
    * 'Arrow key Left' - Tune one channel up (only in 'background' mode)
    * 'Arrow key Right' - Tune one channel up (only in 'background' mode)
+ * 'd' - Toggle dumping binary data with timestamp in a file
  * 'q' - Quit the program